cdap-guides/cdap-kafka-ingest-guide/README.md

 Realtime processing capability within CDAP is supported by Flows.
-The application we are building in this guide uses a Flow for processing the messages received on a Kafka Topic.
+The application we are building in this guide uses a Flow for processing the messages received on a Kafka topic.
 The count and total size of these messages is persisted in a Dataset and made available via an HTTP RESTful endpoint using a Service.